jsenv/file-size-impact/readme.md

 ### shouldOpenGroupByDefault

-`shouldOpenGroupByDefault` parameter is a function received named arguments and returning a boolean.
+_shouldOpenGroupByDefault_ parameter is a function received named arguments and returning a boolean.
 When the returned boolean is true, the group is opened by default in the pull request comment.

-The following code would always open `critical files` group.
+The following code would always open "critical files" group.

 ```js
 import { reportFileSizeImpact } from "@jsenv/file-size-impact"